-The Alumni House Reception Center serves as the general headquarters for all Reunion operations.
+The Reception Center (location to be announced) serves as the general headquarters for all Reunion operations.
 It is open from early morning until late at night and is used as a meeting place for many people.
 This is often the first place returning alumni go when they arrive on campus.
 They check in and pick up a copy of the final program, as well as their individual class programs and room keys if they are staying on campus.

 Parking permits are required for on-campus parking during Reunion.
-Permits are available at Alumni House and will be supplied to alumni when they come to check in.
+Permits are available at the Reception Center and will be supplied to alumni when they come to check in.
 This parking hang-tag will allow for parking in designated areas on the main campus.
 We ask that alumni park in designated areas only and observe the “No Parking” signs.
 Any parked vehicles that block traffic will be towed (for safety and accessibility reasons).

-Please be aware that absolutely no parking will be permitted on the grass in the Main Quadrangle and that parking on the street of the Main Quad is available only for people with mobility impairments.
-Regular shuttle service will be provided between parking lots and the Main Quad.
-Ten-minute pick-up and drop-off zones will be available in front of each dorm on the Main Quad, with student workers to help carry luggage to rooms.
+Please be aware that there is absolutely no parking permitted on the grass in the Main Quadrangle.
+Parking on the street of the Main Quad is for people with handicapped-parking placards or specific mobility needs only, and available on a first-come, first-served basis.
+Regular shuttle service is provided between parking lots and the Main Quad.
+Ten-minute pick-up and drop-off zones will be available in front of each residence hall on the Main Quad, with student workers to help carry luggage to rooms.

 All handicapped-parking placards, or photocopies, will be honored by the Amherst College Police.
 The police cannot issue handicapped-parking placards.

-The Town of Amherst has designated weekday Permit Parking Only areas in the campus vicinity.
-The on-campus parking pass allows for parking in any designated parking space on campus.
-A Reunion parking pass does not apply to any metered or pay-box parking space in the town of Amherst.
+Please note: Your parking hang-tag allows for parking in any designated parking space on campus.
+A Reunion parking hang-tag does not apply to any metered or pay-box parking space in the town of Amherst, including designated weekday Permit Parking Only areas on streets in the campus vicinity.

-The campus shuttle will run every 15 minutes from parking lots on Route 9 to the Alumni House, Main Quadrangle and Tennis Court Lot.
+The campus shuttle will run every 15 minutes from parking lots on Route 9 to the Reception Center, Main Quadrangle and Tennis Court Lot.
 Please note that this shuttle does not have the capacity to transport large groups between programs.

 |Wednesday||2 p.m. – 8 p.m.|